 It won’t look like that to others.
 You never know who will find themselves in your book, you never know if you will help someone get out of a crisis or maybe even save a life!

 Written artwork is a powerful tool.
 It not only improves the culture of a nation, but it enriches a reader’s soul.
 Observe for a moment, the power you have in your hands.
-The words will come out of your fingertips in a blip.
+The words will come out of your fingertips in a blip and your writing journey will be smooth.